Loading...

 • Verify signature and digest details for an RPM using verbose verification.

-• Inspect Debian package metadata for checksum information.
+• Inspect Debian package metadata for integrity-relevant signals.

-• Identify where trusted APT GPG keys are stored.
+• Identify where trusted APT repository keys are stored.

 • Import a trusted public key on an RPM-based system.